rashmisankepally/KeywordSearchGraphDB/README.md

-For the second part(converting natural language queries to Cypher queries and querying the database)\n Run the code : python connect2neo4j.py dynamic_nodes_file.txt dynamic_nodes_table_file.txt\n Then input your query
+For the second part(converting natural language queries to Cypher queries and querying the database)

+Run the code : python connect2neo4j.py dynamic_nodes_file.txt dynamic_nodes_table_file.txt
+Then input your query